 Must I use the cost basis and gain/loss information provided by T. Rowe Price?

-The cost basis information provided by T. Rowe Price on the sale of covered securities (common stocks acquired on or after January 1, 2011, mutual fund shares acquired and sold after January 1, 2012, and less complex bonds and options acquired on or after January 1, 2014; complex bonds and options acquired on or after January 1, 2016) is reported to the IRS.
+The cost basis information provided by T. Rowe Price on the sale of covered securities (common stocks acquired on or after January 1, 2011; mutual fund shares acquired and sold after January 1, 2012; less complex bonds and options acquired on or after January 1, 2014; complex bonds and options acquired on or after January 1, 2016) is reported to the IRS.
 Cost basis on noncovered shares (those acquired prior to the dates specified above for covered securities) is not reported to the IRS or any state taxing jurisdictions.
 In both cases, you are not required to use the cost basis information provided by us.
-You are ultimately responsible for reporting accurate cost basis on your tax returns.
+You are responsible for reporting accurate cost basis on your tax returns.
 You may want to seek assistance from your tax preparer to determine your cost basis.
-For more information on cost basis and the IRS rules requiring cost basis reporting on mutual funds and other types of securities.
+Find more information on cost basis and the IRS rules requiring cost basis reporting on mutual funds and other types of securities.

-Do all the data on my tax forms get reported to the IRS?
+Are all the data on my tax forms reported to the IRS?

 No. As a service to investors, we provide additional information to you, but not the IRS, for both covered and noncovered securities.
 Your tax forms will clearly indicate what information is not reported to the IRS.

 Will I receive tax forms on my Brokerage accounts?

 You will receive separate tax documents from Pershing LLC, reporting taxable activity for all holdings (including T. Rowe Price funds) in these accounts.
 For taxable transactions in T. Rowe Price money market sweep accounts, the tax form may be sent by T. Rowe Price.